anncatz1/15418projectsite/finalReport.md

 The sameSet function is the same idea as before, it just adds a check on if the root returned from the find is actually still a root - this will check if other threads have united either of the two nodes’ components in the midst of this function.
 If it’s not still a root, then we return false and we try the finds again to find the correct root.

 In our unite function, we do two finds on the two input nodes which give us the roots and the ranks of the roots.
 We check if they’re already in the same component, and if not, then we check which node’s rank is higher.
 If rank of u is smaller than rank of v, this means we want to make v the master root of the united component and we use a CAS in order to change u’s parent to be v.
 If rank of u is bigger than rank of v, then we do the opposite.
 If the ranks are equal, we then try to unite based on the index of the elements.
 If u < v, then we want to put u into v’s structure (u’s parent will point to v) and vice versa.
 Our array will return a rank if the node is a root, and we use a CAS on this number to ensure that the rank of the node is still consistent.
 If it is, then we change this array so that it is v instead of a rank (parent of u is now v).
 We do a second CAS to change the rank of v (decrementing it to “increase” the height since it’s negative).
 The CAS checks on whether the rank of v is still consistent.
 If the first CAS fails, we do not do the second CAS and will retry in the while loop.
 Here again, we store A as a vector<atomic<int>> to support CAS operations.

+#### *Software Transactional Memory*

+This variant was a bonus element.
+C++ has some built-in support for software transactional memory via the -fgnu-tm flag.
+To implement the data structure, we simply wrapped each mutating function in a synchronized block.
+Unfortunately, this support in C++ is still experimental and unoptimized, and our preliminary testing showed that though it was correct, its performance was noticeably worse than naive coarse-grained locking.
+As a result, we have excluded it from the rest of our results.

 #### Task: COUNT